Club Operations Policy

 - Clubs are prohibited from spending into debt.
-If a club spends into debt, the treasurer of said club must immediately report this to the Office of Campus Life.
+If a club spends into debt, the treasurer of said club must immediately report this to Campus Life.
 The amount spent into debt will remain in the club’s account for the following academic year, and will therefore reduce the amount of funds available to the club in September.

 - BCSG-recognized clubs are required to comply with the Campus Life Travel Policy, which includes submitting either an Overnight Travel Approval Form or the Overnight Travel Registration Form.
-Clubs that are not approved for overnight travel by the Office of Campus Life may not use club funds on travel expenses or related activities.
+Clubs that are not approved for overnight travel by Campus Life may not use club funds on travel expenses or related activities.

 - Clubs should consider options where students can share accommodations and limit overnight travel.
 A maximum of $40 per person per night may be spent on lodging using club funds.
 Any lodging expenses over this amount are the responsibility of the individual(s) traveling.